lusiulis/wallpaper.is/README.md

 This is a in development vite / tauri / react app.
 Feel free to check it out, dont be shy copy & paste!

-## 🚀 Installer - One file donwload ready to run!🚀
+## 🚀 Installer - One file download ready to run!🚀
 https://github.com/lusiulis/wallpaper.is/releases/tag/installer